Sevreus/addressbook-level2/doc/DeveloperGuide.md

 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+### User Stories.

+* As a user, I'd like to be able to edit persons in the addres book in case I made a mistake when adding them.
+* As a user, I'd like to be able to add more than one phone number for a given person (i.e. work/ cellular/ home).

+### Use Case

+* Software System: AddressBook
+* Use Case: Rename tag
+* Actor: User
+* Main success:
+* 1. User types in command to rename certain tag (i.e. "friends").
+* 2. User types in replacement tag (i.e. "buddies").
+* 3. User confirms (or not) with "yes/no".
+* 4. Program prints out updated list.

+### Non Functional Requirements

+* Program should provide certain private aspects by using password protection.
+* Program should respond fast to the user.